Cetirizine for hayfever

 - Tablets: 10 mg

-- Liquid medicine: 5 mg in 5 mL; sugar free versions are available
+- Liquid medicine: 5 mg in 5 mL; sugar-free versions are availablen

-Cetirizine is usually given once or twice each day.
+Cetirizine can be given once or twice each day.

 - Once a day: it can be given in the morning or the evening.